docarray/docarray/docs/data_types/audio/audio.md

 Loading the content of the audio file is as easy as calling [`.load()`][docarray.typing.url.AudioUrl] on the [`AudioUrl`][docarray.typing.url.AudioUrl] instance.

-This will return:
+This will return a tuple of:

 - an [`AudioNdArray`][docarray.typing.tensor.audio.AudioNdArray] representing the audio file content
-- the corresponding frame rate, which describes the number of signals for a certain period of time.
+- the corresponding frame rate describing the number of signals for a certain period of time

 ```python
 doc.tensor, doc.frame_rate = doc.url.load()